 - a universal Bluetooth kit that works in any car

-- a stereo with built-in Bluetooth capability
+- a new stereo with built-in or add-on Bluetooth capability

 Option 1: Universal Bluetooth kits

-Option 2: Stereo-specific Bluetooth adapters
+Option 2: Vehicle-specific Bluetooth adapters

 Easy as 1, 2, or 3

 Adding Bluetooth technology to your car stereo can be easy.
-At the very least, Bluetooth makes it easier, safer, — and in a growing number of states, legal — to use the phone when you're in the car.
+At the very least, Bluetooth makes it easier, safer, and — in a growing number of states — legal, to use the phone when you're in the car.
 As the applications for Bluetooth technology expand, it'll become even more useful in the car as well.

 If you have any questions about the best way to get a wireless connection between your phone and car stereo, give us a call or contact us via email or chat.
 Our advisors will be happy to help you find the solution that will work best for you.